Pulsar4xDevs/Pulsar4x/README.md

 1. Clone the Git Repo.

-2. Open the solution file "Pulsar4X\Pulsar4X.sln". in Monodevelop or Visual Studio.
+2. Open the solution file "Pulsar4X\Pulsar4X.sln". in Monodevelop, Visual Studio, or Rider.

 	a.
-If you're running Windows: Let me know, as of 2019.07, this is not yet tested.
+If you're running Windows: Should work.

 	b.
 If you're running Linux: Should work.

 	c.
 If you're running Mac: you'll need xamarin studio to compile it for Mac.
 Let me know, as of 2019.07, this is not yet tested.

-4. Set the imguinetUI project as the startup project. and run/debug to compile.
+4. Set the imguinetUI project as the startup project.

+5. Run/debug to compile and run the project.

 **Important: there are a number of NuGet packages that VS/Monodevelop should automaticaly get the first time you attempt to build.
 The IDE will have a number of errors but build the solution anyway, VS will get the packages for you.**

 ## Working with the code:
 This section is a work in progress.
-Read the pages on the [Wiki](https://github.com/Pulsar4xDevs/Pulsar4x/wiki), or ask me questions on [Gitter](https://gitter.im/Pulsar4x/Lobby#), Discord, or create an [issue](https://github.com/Pulsar4xDevs/Pulsar4x/issues).
+Read the pages on the [Wiki](https://github.com/Pulsar4xDevs/Pulsar4x/wiki), which includes some [style guidelines](https://github.com/Pulsar4xDevs/Pulsar4x/wiki/Formating-rules-and-guidelines) or ask me questions on [Gitter](https://gitter.im/Pulsar4x/Lobby#), [Discord](https://discord.gg/qy8eZHh), or create an [issue](https://github.com/Pulsar4xDevs/Pulsar4x/issues).